 Chicago police located another hijacked vehicle less than two hours after it was taken at gunpoint by three offenders Friday evening on the North Side.
 They arrested the 18-year-old driver and two juvenile passengers.
-But only one of them, a 17-year-old girl, with carjacking.
+But only one of them, a 17-year-old girl, is charged with carjacking.

 The scenario is similar to another case last week in which cops arrested five people who were with two hijacked SUVs and a third stolen car inside a Rogers Park garage, but prosecutors only filed one felony charge — and it wasn’t for carjacking.

 In the latest case, a 43-year-old man was sitting in his SUV on the 4200 block of North Pulaski when three male offenders approached him and one demanded control of the vehicle at gunpoint, according to a CPD spokesperson.

 He complied and the group drove away with his truck around 9:45 p.m.

 Less than two hours later, around 11:29 p.m., CPD’s hijacking task force located the stolen vehicle near the 3100 block of West Foster.
 They coordinated with OnStar, General Motors’ security service, which forced the truck to shut down as it entered a McDonald’s parking lot, according to Assistant State’s Attorney Joseph Mahoney.

 The driver, 18-year-old Hader Garcia, was charged with possession of a stolen motor vehicle, Judge Maryam Ahmad released him on his own recognizance Sunday.
 She ordered him to stay in the house between 7 p.m. and 7 a.m.